See What's New in Matrix!

 Last year, the ACTRIS MLS hosted a series of Matrix Update focus groups to get feedback from you on how we could improve your MLS user experience.
 After taking a closer look at system processes – such as inputs, searches, and displays – in Matrix, our technical team determined that the ACTRIS MLS did indeed require a makeover – a Matrix makeover, if you will.

 Furthermore, our MLS team realized that the key to creating an optimal user experience for subscribers meant that we needed to do a deep dive into the data and align the back end of the ACTRIS MLS with that of the industry's advancing Data Dictionary standard.
-In short, our data is on route to becoming more malleable than ever, and therefore capable of adapting to future technological developments.
+In short, our data is on route to becoming more malleable, and therefore capable of adapting to future technological developments.

 After all, to be the best in class service provider, the ACTRIS MLS must have the most complete and accurate data out there.
 To ensure that our data is pristine, however, it must also be easy for other systems to interpret.
-Below is a sneak peek of some of the changes you will see on Monday, August 31.

-While we'd love to jump to the part where we provide an answer for that question, first, we must answer the, "How did we get here?"
 About 20 years ago, the real estate industry moved from books to listing property online and, in doing so, adopted RETS (Real Estate Transaction Standard) as a framework for transmitting data between MLSs and brokerages; a large endeavor that ultimately permitted our industry to provide more reliable property information to other real estate professionals and consumers.
 Of course, technology has made leaps and bounds since 1999, taking all of us along for the ride.

 Flash forward to the present, and we see a shift toward open standardization and APIs – an Application Programming Interface – which essentially fortifies the protective systems in place and allows for a more secure transfer of data.
 By updating the ACTRIS MLS to the RESO Data Dictionary standard and adopting a Web-API, our MLS joins a growing number of MLSs that are standardizing their data so that our systems can communicate more effectively and help pave the way for more MLSs to share and obtain data.